Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/data-generator/README.md

 # Data Generator
-This is a Node command line utility which will simulate data coming from remote patient devices.
+This is a Node command line utility that will simulate data coming from remote patient devices.

 Patient and vital data (also referred to as 'Observations') are generated in the FHIR format (http://hl7.org/fhir/).